gekapakos/Image-Processing/README.md

     - Compute `color_histogram` (bins=16) and `euclidean_distance` for pairs (1-2, 1-3, 2-3).
     - Repeat with luminance images, compute histograms and distances (bins=16), compare results in code comments.
     - Visualize three color images and their luminance versions.

+# Project Overview

+## Image Editing and Meme Creation Tool
+- **Description**: A Python-based tool for editing images and generating memes.
+Features interactive filter application (e.g., blur, sharpen, grayscale) and meme overlays on detected facial features (face, eyes, mouth, etc.) using OpenCV’s Haar cascades.
+Supports saving, loading, and managing images/memes with a simple command-line interface.
+- **Purpose**: Designed for quick image manipulation and humorous meme creation with customizable filters and text.
+- **Tech**: Built with Python, OpenCV, NumPy, Matplotlib, and PIL.